A Brand woven into a greater Heritage.

 A path marked by resilience and innovation, which led us to our most recent bet: the first Burel Factory clothing collection, made of conscious, colorful and timeless pieces.
-Pieces that mirror the entire history of burel, our factory, the historical lexicon of wool, under the Woolclopedia concept.
+Pieces that mirror the entire history of burel, our factory, the historical lexicon of wool.
 Meaningful clothing, made to last, embodying the Portuguese mountain heritage and centuries-old textile knowledge — now available in the renovated Burel Chiado and Burel Porto stores.

 Preservation.
 Regeneration.
 Innovation.

 Today we are a brand that represents a lifestyle connected to the mountains, but with a global view to innovate through design, the science behind wool, sustainability, the history of a people and the simplicity that nature teaches.

 We promote and elevate the culture of an inland region, generating jobs and attracting skilled labour to the region, encouraging its economic and social development.
 We promote Portugal.
 We innovate in the use of a historic fabric to make it a scientifically certified acoustics solution, without depriving it of its merit and beauty for its application in fashion and interior decor.